videoDAC/streaming-back-end/README.md

 - Some basic command line skills
   - SSH, screen, other general commands

+If you don't have a Linux server, here is [some advice about getting a server](./GETSERVER.md).

 *can also work on a Mac, but these instructions are focussed towards Linux

 ### Build the platform